OliverDrechsler/front_door_intercom_automation/README.md

 ## Long description

 Starting point was an article [Überallkingel at heise.de](https://www.heise.de/select/ct/2017/17/1502995489716437).
-I'd got then the idea, when my kidz will come home from school i would like to have a chance to open the door tem.
-Now you must know that i don't want to give a key mey kidz anymore, because it will get lost(that was the case in the past).
-Athe the beginning i startet it with RPi's (one as a Cam and one connected to house intercom).
+At beginning i startet it with RPi's (one as a Cam and one connected to BTIcino house intercom).
 Later i decided to have infra red cam for night vison and i got during an amazon black week sale a cheap blink cam.
 That's why i support my own small [Flask API - PiCam API](https://github.com/OliverDrechsler/PiCam_API) Project as well the Blink Cams in general.

 This Project consists of